kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-operations.md

 #### Parameters:

 * `eid` (single, optional) - A JSON representation of the list of components (for example:
-        `['string1', 2, 'string3']`) of the entity ID to retrieve.
+        `["string1", 2, "string3"]`) of the entity ID to retrieve.
 When specified, it returns the row represented by the given entity ID.
-If this is specified, then `start_eid`, `end_eid`, and `limit` parameters are ignored.
+The values of `start_eid`, `end_eid`, and `limit` parameters are ignored.
+Advanced users: you may do partially-specified entity ID scans by replacing components of an entity ID with wildcards (wildcards are empty arrays), e.g. `["string1", 2, []]` will match all values of the terminal component.

-* `start_eid` (single, optional) - If executing a range query, this is the entity ID (represented with JSON, as described above) from which to start (inclusive)
+* `start_eid` (single, optional) - If executing a range query, this is the entity ID (represented with JSON or HBase row key, as described above) from which to start (inclusive).
+              Wildcarded start entity IDs are not supported.

-* `end_eid` (single, optional) - If executing a range query, this is the entity ID (represented with JSON,as described above) at which to end (exclusive)
+* `end_eid` (single, optional) - If executing a range query, this is the entity ID (represented with JSON or HBase row key, as described above) at which to end (exclusive).
+            Wildcarded end entity IDs are not supported.

 * `limit` (single, optional, default=100) - The number of rows to return.
 Specify -1 to return all rows.